EtaiWil/HypernymDB/README.md

 ```
 2. Download the corpus from [here](https://drive.google.com/file/d/1knTy0gYblqEZaSFWsHxk2NgOM59mwolP/view?usp=sharing)
 3. Download Apache Ant from [here](https://ant.apache.org/bindownload.cgi) to use the build file to compile and run the program.
-4. Open the terminal in the folder that contains the build files and the src folder and enter `ant clean ` then
+4. Open the terminal in the folder that contains the build files and the src folder and enter `ant clean `
  to compile:

 ```